mesosphere/dcos-docs-site/pages/1.11/overview/architecture/components/index.md

 From the top, DC/OS is a batteries-included container platform that handles container orchestration, package management, and security.

-From the bottom, DC/OS is an operating system built on top of [Apache Mesos](http://mesos.apache.org/) that handles cluster management and software defined networking while simplifying logging and metrics collection.
+From the bottom, DC/OS is an operating system built on top of [Apache Mesos](http://mesos.apache.org/) that handles cluster management and software defined networking, while simplifying logging and metrics collection.

-# Cluster Management
+# Cluster management

 DC/OS provides a way to view and operate a large number of individual machine-level systems as a single cluster-level system.
 It hides the complexity of Mesos, the distributed systems kernel, with higher level abstractions, interfaces, and tools.
 Cluster management is the core of that functionality, including the kernel, its dependencies, and its user interfaces.